Top Paris activities

 Read more

-Palais de Justice de Paris (Pass By)
+Palais de Justice de Paris (pass by)

 Passage in front of the concierge at the courthouseThe Palais de Justice is the former Curia Regis from which the Parliament of Paris and all the former sovereign jurisdictions (Water and Forests, Constabulary, Money, Masonry, etc.) and current ones (Council of State, Court of Cassation, Court of Accounts) come from. , Chancellery, as well as legislative and diplomatic archives).
 It has been located since its inception in the Palais de la Cité which was the residence and seat of power of the kings of France, from the tenth to the fourteenth century and of which there are important vestiges: the great room with its kitchen, the Conciergerie, the Sainte Chapelle, several towers and the influence of various buildings.